Here is a brief guide to understanding copyright and proper use of images from the Internet

 We always recommend that you read the “terms and conditions” section before using images from any online platform.

 The conclusion is quite simple: be careful and stay legal (1).

-Types of copyright license
+Types of copyright licenses

 To know if you can use images found on the internet or not, here are the different licenses(2):

 - Copyright: this is the most restrictive license and it is the default one if a creator does not select another.
-Basically, whoever wants to use an image with Copyright must both ask for permission and pay to the author.
+Basically, whoever wants to use an image with a Copyright must both ask for permission and pay to the author.

 - Copyleft: was created in the early 80s as the license opposite to Copyright.
 It aims to guarantee every user’s right to use, modify and redistribute a product or image.
 Of course, this use should always stick to the usage and dissemination conditions.

 - Creative Commons (CC): It allows creators to decide which rights they would like to retain and which to transfer to others.
-However, keep in mind that even if a work has this license ,it can also have Copyright .
+However, keep in mind that even if a work has this license ,it can also have Copyright.
 Since CC is the most common one on the internet, here we briefly mention its conditions (3):

 - An author willing to have a CC license has to choose which rights he/she would like others to have over it.
-These being attribution, non-commercial, no derivative works and share alike.
+These being attribution, non-commercial, no derivative works, and share alike.